Aziz018/Born2beRoot/README.md

 If something does not work as expected or is not clearly explained, the evaluation stops here.

 <h2>Hostname and Partitions:</h2>
--Verify that the hostname of the machine is formatted as follows: login42 (login of the evaluated person).
+-Verify that the hostname of the machine is formatted as follows: login42 (login of the evaluated person).<br>
 -Change this hostname by replacing the login with yours, then restart the machine.
-If upon restarting, the hostname has not been updated, the evaluation stops here.
+If upon restarting, the hostname has not been updated, the evaluation stops here.<br>
--You can now restore the original hostname of the machine.
+-You can now restore the original hostname of the machine.<br>
--Ask the evaluated person how to display the partitions of their virtual machine.
+-Ask the evaluated person how to display the partitions of their virtual machine.<br>
 -Compare the output with the example given in the subject.
-Note: if the evaluated person has done the bonuses, you should refer to the example from the bonus part.
+Note: if the evaluated person has done the bonuses, you should refer to the example from the bonus part.<br>
--How LVM works and why it's beneficial.
+-How LVM works and why it's beneficial.<br>
 If something does not work as expected or is not clearly explained, the evaluation stops here.

 <h2>SUDO:</h2>